7 Myths About Business Cash Flow

 Written by Ross MacLeod

 Setting up and running a business can be an exciting time, but it comes with its fair share of stress.
-Ninety per cent of small businesses in the UK that fail every year are taken down by cash flow problems, while in Australia, 40 per cent are due to inadequate cash flow or high cash use.
-So it goes without saying that getting the financials right from the beginning is a sure fire way of giving yourself and your business a fighting chance of being part of that ten per cent success story.
+90% of small businesses in the UK that fail every year are taken down by cash flow problems, while in Australia, 40% fail due to inadequate cash flow or high cash use.

 Here we dispel seven common myths about business cash flow: